git-moss/DrivenByMoss-Documentation/Akai/Akai-APCmini.md

 ### Play and Sequence

 * Quantize Amount: The amount of quantization to use when Quantize is executed.
-100% alignes all notes fully to the grid.
+100% aligns all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).
 * Start with session view: Enables the session view on startup if active otherwise the default note view is displayed.

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.

 ### Transport